-One of the most sought after destinations last year was the famous Iceland with its rugged landscapes, plane ruins and incredible waterfalls, however, this year and especially in the month of April, Norway is the place to be.
+One of the most sought after destinations last year was the famous Iceland with its rugged landscapes, plane ruins and incredible waterfalls, however, this year and especially in April, Norway is the place to be.
 The Lofoten Islands are part of the picturesque archipelago which happens to fall just before the peak season, giving visitors a preview to the regions Midnight Sun.
-This is a two-month long period where the sun stays above the horizon 24 hours a day creating some of the most eerily beautiful atmospheres you will ever experience in your lifetime.
+This is a two-month-long period where the sun stays above the horizon 24 hours a day creating some of the most eerily beautiful atmospheres you will ever experience in your lifetime.

 2. Newport, California